aishsingh/GStreamer-Rust-Demo/readme.md

 # Optimisations that are possible
 - Create a seperate thread to handle the frame processing from data received in each callback from the input pipeline.
 This would avoid blocking the main GStreamer thread if processing was causing high latency.
 - ensure no copying of buffers
-- adjust frame size and framerate to be minimum absolutely neccessary
+- adjust frame size and framerate to be minimum absolutely neccessary.

 # My learnings